THE VFA PIONEER HISTORIES PROJECT

 JW: When did you learn about the women’s movement?

 RCB: Well, that’s a really good question.
 My first son was born in 1969, and that was really why I became involved with the women’s movement.
 Because I did not want him growing up in a world with the notions that I had lived through in the ‘50s.
-The man…they don’t express emotion, they can’t cry, they’re the breadwinner.
+The men…they don’t express emotion, they can’t cry, they’re the breadwinners.
 It was just kind of antithetical to everything that I had observed.

-We had a local organization called the April Coalition, and it was very progressive.
+In 1971, we created a local organization called the April Coalition, and it was very progressive.
 We had quite a radical document that was our platform, and we ran a slate of four candidates.
 Loni did win that time.
 But in that process, we had some women’s cohorts.
 I was in a meeting with women, and it was the first time I’d really started to hear the language of the women’s movement, and it was very attractive.
 It kind of articulated a lot of things that I had had in my own experience, but had not formulated into a kind of…doctrine is a little too strong a word.

 JW: What was it like to really hear other women articulating what you were thinking?